Browse topics for Surface 2

 Networking and connectivity

 Connect to a wireless network

-How to connect and disconnect your Surface from wireless networks using the built-in Wi-Fi.
+Find out how to connect and disconnect your Surface from wireless networks using the built-in Wi-Fi.

-Cannot connect to a wireless network
+Can’t connect to a wireless network

 Find your wireless network password

 Find your wireless network password (also known as a network security key), so that you can get your Microsoft Surface online.

 HomeGroup is a group of PCs on a home network that can share files and printers.
 Learn how to create, join, and use a homegroup.